Frequently asked questions (FAQ)

 How annoying that there is a complaint about your Retulp drinking bottle.
 Retulp is only manufacturer and designer of the drinking and thermos bottles and therefore we refer you to the store where you bought your bottle with proof of purchase.

 Scratches and dents from dropping or normal use that do not affect the use or safety of the bottle are not eligible for warranty.
 We take pride in our product quality and stand behind what we make, but bottles remain articles of use.
 So keep in mind that wear and tear such as scratches may occur on the coating and imprint on your stainless steel bottle with normal use.
 Cleaning your bottle in a dishwasher may cause the coating to come off or the cap to fail.
 This is due to the temperature of the dishwasher.
 For this reason, we do not recommend using a dishwasher and it is not covered by the warranty.
 In addition, the use of carbonated beverages in a Retulp bottle is at your own risk.
-Retulp bottles carry a maximum one-year warranty.
+Retulp bottles carry a maximum six-month warranty.
 This warranty is reviewed at all times by one of Retulp's resellers or employees.

 This would be hugely annoying if there is a complaint about a Retulp drinking bottle, but problems are there to be solved.
 Retulp is a supplier/manufacturer of drinking bottles and consumers should contact the point of sale where the drinking bottle was purchased for returns or refunds.
 For resellers, spare parts are available to solve problems.